proteanhq/protean/docs/start-here.md

 Ready to dive in?
 The first step is to get Protean up and running on your system.
 The [Installation guide](./guides/getting-started/installation.md) will take you through a brief tour to setup Protean locally.

 ## Core Concepts
-Time to get acquainted with the building blocks of Protean.
 Get to know the driving principles and core ideas that shape this framework in [Introduction](./core-concepts/index.md).
-In [Building Blocks](./core-concepts/building-blocks/index.md) explore key DDD concepts like Aggregates, Repositories, Events, and more, to understand the core structures of Protean.
+In [Building Blocks](./core-concepts/building-blocks/index.md), explore key DDD concepts like Aggregates, Repositories, Events, and more, to understand the core structures of Protean.

 ## Building with Protean